kiteflo/Android_ActivityCommunication/README.md

 ```

 Done!!!
 You notice the **setResult** method?
 That's exactly the magic enabling us to pass in any data which than can be used within our MainActivity...that's the best and Android recommended way of handling inter activity communication, hurra!

+## Conclusion

+Passing data between activities is pretty simple.
+Using the recommended Android way we can ensure that the activity is 100%ly closed using finisehd method, of course when heading for a stateful solution other patterns might be applied.
+Maybe I'm gonna extend this example next couple of days in order to handle a stateful Activity launch/resume - stay tuned!